2007 New York Giants season: Week 12: vs. Minnesota Vikings

 Coming off their road win over the Lions, the Giants went home for a Week 12 intraconference duel with the Minnesota Vikings.
-In the first quarter, New York trailed early as Vikings QB Tarvaris Jackson completed a 60-yard TD pass to WR Sidney Rice.
-The Giants responded with RB Reuben Droughns getting a 1-yard TD run.
+In the first quarter, New York trailed early as Vikings quarterback Tarvaris Jackson completed a 60-yard touchdown pass to wide receiver Sidney Rice.
+The Giants responded with running back Reuben Droughns getting a 1-yard touchdown run.
 Minnesota retook the lead with safety Darren Sharper returning an interception 20 yards for a touchdown.
-In the second quarter, Vikings' RB Chester Taylor got an 8-yard TD run, along with kicker Ryan Longwell making a 46-yard field goal.
+In the second quarter, Vikings' running back Chester Taylor got an 8-yard touchdown run, along with kicker Ryan Longwell making a 46-yard field goal.

 In the third quarter, Giants' kicker Lawrence Tynes made a 48-yard field goal, and Minnesota's Longwell made a 26-yard field goal.
-In the fourth quarter, the Vikings' safety Dwight Smith returned an interception 93 yards for a touchdown, along with LB Chad Greenway returning an interception 37 yards for a touchdown.
-New York's QB Eli Manning completed a 6-yard TD pass to WR Plaxico Burress to complete the scoring.
+In the fourth quarter, the Vikings' safety Dwight Smith returned an interception 93 yards for a touchdown, along with linebacker Chad Greenway returning an interception 37 yards for a touchdown.
+New York's quarterback Eli Manning completed a 6-yard touchdown pass to wide receiver Plaxico Burress to complete the scoring.

 With the loss, the Giants fell to 7–4.

 Eli Manning was intercepted four times (with three of his interceptions being returned for touchdowns).
-He became the third NFL QB since 1970 to have three interceptions get returned for touchdowns.
+He became the fourth quarterback in NFL history to have three interceptions get returned for touchdowns.
 His performance was all the more embarrassing as the Vikings had the league's worst pass defense in 2007 (albeit with the league's strongest run defense), and were playing in this game without starting corner Antoine Winfield.

 Week 13: at Chicago Bears

 Hoping to rebound after a loss to the Vikings, the Giants flew to Soldier Field for a Week 13 intraconference duel with the defending NFC champion Chicago Bears.
-In the first quarter, New York trailed early as Bears QB Rex Grossman completed a 1-yard TD pass to TE Desmond Clark for the only score of the period.
-In the second quarter, the Giants got on the board as RB Derrick Ward got a 2-yard TD run.
+In the first quarter, New York trailed early as Bears quarterback Rex Grossman completed a 1-yard touchdown pass to tight end Desmond Clark for the only score of the period.
+In the second quarter, the Giants got on the board as running back Derrick Ward got a 2-yard touchdown run.
 Chicago responded with kicker Robbie Gould getting a 35-yard and a 46-yard field goal.